Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Thank the Lord for redundancy and backup plans.

 Campbell caught up with Righteous.
-“Got a plan.
+"Got a plan.
 Forget killing these things.
-We need secure space for *Cally* to drop us a new array.”
+We need secure space for *Cally* to drop us a new array."

 The best way for an officer to raise a flagpole was to tell a sergeant he wanted the flagpole raised.
 Firth understood perfectly.
-“You’ll have it,” he grunted, and sent Moho and Deygun sprinting around the flank with a gesture.
+"You’ll have it," he grunted, and sent Moho and Deygun sprinting around the flank with a gesture.

 An explosion to Campbell’s left as a Hunter blundered into one of Titan’s claymores. *Good.* He had breathing room to talk with the fleet, and he was going to need it.